Dongckim/IdeaLabs-LandingPage/README.md

 # Lambda 5th Idea Labs
 Welcome to Idea Labs, a dynamic platform designed to foster creativity, collaboration, and innovation.
-This repository contains the source code for the Idea Labs website hosted at [here](idea-labs.vercel.app.)
+This repository contains the source code for the Idea Labs website hosted at [here](lambda-idea.com)

 ## Live Demo

-Checkout the live demo [here](idea-labs.vercel.app.)
+Checkout the live demo [lambda-idea.com](lambda-idea.com)

 ## Engineer
 <table>